 In this approach, we do not have to take any measure to fight adblockers.
 The total number of people using an adblocker plugin might be small as compared to our total visitors.
 So we can focus more on content creation and lead generation rather than spending time on fighting ad blockers.
 There might indeed be some loss in our revenue due to ad blockers but we have better options to monetize our website rather than depending on ad programs like Google AdSense.
 Affiliate marketing is one such option that is unaffected by an ad blocker.
 It is also a well-known fact that affiliate marketing has better money-making potential than Google AdSense or any other CPC ad programs.

 In this option, we can allow users to view our content after paying a small membership fee.

 For those customers who are paying us a subscription fee, we must provide an ad-free experience.
 For regular customers, we can include ads as usual.

 By adopting this method we are completely blocking users from viewing our site unless they disable the ad blockers.
 We can show a popup intimating the users to disable their ad blocker extension to continue viewing our content.

 This approach may negatively affect our site’s reputation and visitor count.
 So unless we are a well established and authentic platform like Business Insider it is better not to try this.

 In this method, we are intimating the users that we are depending on the revenue from ads to run our site.
 The user has a choice to disable the ad blocker or continue browsing the site with the ad blocker enabled.
 The sites like TechRadar use this less aggressive approach.

 How to detect Ad Blockers on WordPress websites?

 Now that we have decided which approach to adopt let us see how we can identify if the users have an ad blocker extension enabled on their browser.
-Luckily for WordPress users, there are some really effective plugins that do the work.
+Luckily for WordPress users, some really effective plugins do the work.

 Step2: Go to plugin settings from the dashboard.